kahramankostas/IoTDevIDv2/README.md

 * [01.4 UNSW feature extraction IoTSense - IoT Sentinel](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0001%20Feature%20Extraction%20-%20PCAP2CSV/01.4%20UNSW%20feature%20extraction%20IoTSense-%20IoT%20Sentinel.ipynb)

-This files converts the files with pcap extension to single packet-based, CSV extension fingerprint files (IoT Sentinel, IoTSense, IoTDevID individual packet based featuresets) and makes labeling.
+These files convert the files with pcap extension to single packet-based, CSV extension fingerprint files (IoT Sentinel, IoTSense, IoTDevID individual packet based feature sets) and creates the labeling.

-The processed datasets are shared in depository.
+The processed datasets are shared in the repository.
 However, raw versions of the datasets used in the study and their addresses are given below.

 | Dataset | capture year | Number of Devices | Type |
 |---|---|---|---|